xavibenjamin/theboldreport.net/_posts/2015-06-29-hosting-a-jekyll-site-on-heroku.md

 custom_type: post
 date: '2015-06-29 11:11:30'
 tags:
-  - Development
+  - development
-  - Jekyll
+  - jekyll
-  - Jekyll on Heroku
+  - jekyll on heroku
 subtitle: Avoid pulling your hair out like I did.
 ---
 *This post is part of a series on [hosting Jekyll with Heroku](/topics/#jekyll-on-heroku).*